-By March 2014, about 6.5 million people were internally displaced, and 2.5 million Syrian refugees were registered with the United Nations High Commission for Refugees in neighboring countries.
-The death toll was estimated to have exceeded 130,000, with many injured or held in custody.
+By August 2014, almost half of the Syrian population had been forced to leave their homes.
+Around 6.5 million people were internally displaced, and 3 million Syrian refugees were registered with the United Nations High Commission for Refugees in neighboring countries.
+The death toll is estimated to have exceeded 190,000, with many more injured or held in custody.

-According to the Ministry of Education about 4,000 schools have been destroyed or been used to shelter Internally Displaced Persons since the beginning of the conflict.
+According to the Ministry of Education about 3600 schools are unusable due to destruction or to the fact that they have been used to shelter Internally Displaced Persons.
 The vast majority of affected schools are located in the conflict zones of Aleppo, Idlib, Dara'a, and Rural Damascus.
-School dropout rates were estimated at 52% by the end of 2013.
-The overall poverty rate had reached 75% by the end of 2013, with large differences across governorates.
-Extreme poverty is estimated at 54% of Syria’s population.
+School non-attendance rate among school age children was estimated at 52% by the end of 2013.
+The overall poverty rate reached 75% by the end of 2013, with large differences across governorates while extreme poverty was estimated at 54% of Syria’s population.

-Prior to the crisis, Syria’s economic reform efforts had helped strengthen growth, although external and domestic shocks, and particularly the impact of the global financial crisis and prolonged droughts, had adversely affected Syria’s macroeconomic performance.
+Prior to the crisis, Syria’s economic reform efforts had helped strengthen growth, although external and domestic shocks, and particularly the impact of the global financial crisis and prolonged droughts, had adversely affected the country’s macroeconomic performance.

-Despite accelerating over the last decade, economic growth had not, however, been inclusive.
+Despite accelerating economic growth over the last decade, this growth had not been inclusive.
 It had not led to significant job creation or to poverty reduction.
 Rural society became increasingly marginalized and suffered from severe shocks related to both economic transition and drought.
-Their impact had been particularly severe in the east, spurring internal migration to larger regional cities and the Damascus suburbs, and fueling social and political discontent.
+This was especially severe in the east, consequently spurring internal migration to larger regional cities and the Damascus suburbs.

 Syria’s GDP had remained dependent on the oil and agriculture sectors, themselves subject to fluctuating oil prices and rainfall.
-Oil exports, exports of services, and foreign transfers of income and remittances, were the main sources of foreign earnings, sources now being seriously curtailed by the crisis.
-Over the short and medium term, Syria’s recovery will ultimately depend on the end-game of the ongoing conflict and the scope of political and economic reform that follows.
+The main sources of foreign earnings were oil exports, exports of services, and foreign transfers of income and remittances; however these sources are now being seriously curtailed by the crisis.
+Over the short and medium term, Syria’s recovery will ultimately depend on the end of the ongoing conflict and the scope of political and economic reform that follows.